 If you’re in a hurry and don’t want to plough through all these sites, our recommendation for a basic cheap package holiday search is to pick 1 x comparison site, 2 x travel agents and 2 x tour operators from the list below.

-There are some great comparison sites for cheap car hire, cheap flights and cheap hotels.
+There are some great comparison sites for car hire, flights and hotels.
 But when it comes to package holidays, no-one has yet come up with a brilliant search engine.
 Still, here’s three that are worth including in any holiday search.

 Travel agents and brokers